-Clearly, van der Waerden held no dogmatic views about arithmetic or algebraic approaches.
-He had tried the algebraic muscle on the problem of defining intersection multiplicities as generally as possible, and the result had not been conclusive.
-The fact that I have anticipated here and there how André Weil picked up van der Waerden's most basic ideas in his Foundations of Algebraic Geometry (1946) must, of course, not create the impression of an internal sense of direction for the history of algebraic geometry.
-At the end of the 1920s, that history remained wide open, full of different options, and-to anticipate once more-in the 1950s, topological (Hirzebruch) and analytical (Kodaira and Spencer) methods would make their strong reappearance in a discipline which had just been thoroughly algebraized.
+basic ideas in his Foundations of Algebraic Geometry (1946) must of course not create the impression of an internal sense of direction for the history of Algebraic Geometry.
+At the end of the 1920s, that history remained wide open, full of different options, and-to anticipate once more-in the 1950s topological (Hirzebruch) and analytical (Kodaira & Spencer) methods would make their strong reappearance in a discipline which had just been thoroughly algebraized.

-History must also have seemed particularly open from the personal point of view of the young, brilliant van der Waerden, who, newly married, had started his first professorship in 1928 at Groningen, and had become Otto Hölder's successor in Leipzig in May of 1931.
+And history must have seemed particularly open from the personal point of view of the young, brilliant van der Waerden, who, newly married, had started his first professorship in 1928 at Groningen, and become Otto Hölder's successor in Leipzig in May 1931.
 He had plenty of different interests.
 He was most attracted to Leipzig because of the prospect of contact with the physicists Heisenberg and Hund.
-While his Moderne Algebra appeared in 1930 (vol. I) and 1931 (vol. II), the following year of 1932 saw the publication of his book on group-theoretic methods in quantum mechanics.
-Within another five years, he had added statistics to his active research interests, and had even started to publish on the ancient history of mathematics.
+While his "Moderne Algebra" appeared in 1930 (vol. I) and 1931 (vol. II), already the following year 1932 saw the publication of his book on Group Theoretic Methods in Quantum Mechanics.
+Within five years from then he would add statistics to his active research interests, and even start to publish on the ancient history mathematics.

-Nevertheless, algebraic geometry, including topological methods when necessary, remained one of his chief research interests.
-Thus, following a tiny, four-page paper emending an oversight of Brill and Noether and obviously confident that he had already explored and secured the methodological foundations for broad research in the field, van der Waerden launched in 1933 (paper submitted on 12 July, 1932) his series "Zur algebraischen Geometrie," or ZAG for short, coming back in the first installment to the problem of defining multiplicities, with a relatively light use of algebra, this time in the special case where one of the intersected varieties is a hypersurface.
-This ZAG series, which appeared in the Mathematische Annalen
+But Algebraic Geometry, including topological methods when necessary, remained one of his chief research interests, and thus, after a tiny four-page paper emending an oversight of Brill and Noether and obviously confident that he had already explored and secured the methodological foundations for broad research in the field, Van der Waerden launched in 1933 (paper submitted on 12 July 1932) his series Zur Algebraischen Geometrie, or ZAG for short, coming back in the first installment to the problem of defining multiplicities, with a relatively light use of algebra, this time in the special case where one of the intersected varieties is a hypersurface-see [Van der Waerden 1933].
+This series of ZAG articles, all of which appeared in Mathematische Annalen and all of which have been incorporated in the volume [Van der Waerden 1983], ran from the article ZAG I (1933) just mentioned, all the way to ZAG 20 which appeared in 1971.
+(Although it is only fair to say that the penultimate member of the series, ZAG 19, had appeared in 1958.)
+Let us quote from the opening: